klaviyo/ruby-klaviyo/README.md

 # to add a new list
 Klaviyo::Lists.create_list('NEW_LIST_NAME')

-# to add a new list to a Klaviyo account that is different from the one you set with Klaviyo.private_api_key, use the 'api_key' keyword argument
+# add a new list using a different api key
 Klaviyo::Lists.create_list('NEW_LIST_NAME', api_key: 'pk_EXAMPLE_API_KEY')

 # to get all lists